AkhilS234/GHGPredictor/README.md

 The app also computes **R²** to quantify how well predictions align with the **actual 2023** GHG/vehicle values.

+Including polarity (sentiment) from the company’s annual report on its GHG-emissions strategy improved the model’s R² from 0.40 to 0.76.

 ---

 ## Quick start